Skip to main content

 Function Code

-The generated main.go contains a basic HTTP handler:
+The generated handler.go contains a basic HTTP handler:

 package main